smataigne/InjectivityStiefel.jl/README.md

 # InjectivityStiefel.jl
-This repository is associated to the publication "The ultimate upper bound on the injectivity radius of the Stiefel manifold""
+This repository is associated to the publication "The ultimate upper bound on the injectivity radius of the Stiefel manifold".
+This repository contains de following files:TODO